Splitting up marital assets?

-We understand that divorce can be very difficult.
-There are countless issues that have to be resolved, including what happens to the home.
+Finalizing a divorce involves many decisions, including "Who gets the house".
 There are generally two alternatives when discussing the shared residence - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties should commission an appraisal of the residence.
+In either case, one or both parties would find it in their best interest to get an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us Mike Noble Appraisals can assist if you need an appraisal dealing with a divorce or other allocation of assets.

-An appraisal for divorce purposes requires a well-supported, expert document that will hold up during a trial.
-When you order an appraisal from Mike Noble Appraisals, you are assured the best in service with professional courtesy and the highest quality appraisal.
-We also know how to provide for the sensitive needs of a divorce situation.
+When the intended use of an appraisal is a divorce settlement, it requires a well-supported, expert value conclusion that is defensible in court.
+Mike Noble Appraisals pledges to give you the very best in service with courtesy and the highest quality appraisal.
+Through experience and education, we've learned how to provide for the delicate needs of a divorce situation.

-AL attorneys and accountants depend on our analysis when figuring out what the real property is worth for estates, divorces, or other disputes depending on a value opinion.
-We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal reports that meet the requirements of the courts and various agencies.
+AL attorneys as well as accountants depend on our analysis when ascertaining real property values for estates, divorces, or other disputes needing a value opinion.
+We have a lot of expertise dealing with all the parties involved and can readily handle your needs.
+We provide appraisal documents that meet the requirements of the courts and various agencies.

-For lawyers representing a client in a divorce, your case's material facts often requires an appraisal to establish fair market value for the residential real estate involved.
-A great deal of the time the divorce date may not be the same as the date you purchased the appraisal.
-We're experienced with the procedures and what is imperative to develop a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of divorce.
-For each divorce appraisal we perform we understand that they need to be handled with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.
+For attorneys working with a divorce, your case's research regularly necessitates an appraisal to ascertain fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you ordered the appraisal.
+We are familiar with the techniques and what is elementary to complete a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
+We perform lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.